hmrc/stamp-taxes-on-shares-frontend/README.md

 ## Authentication
 This service is authenticated by Government Gateway.
 The user must be logged in to access the service.

-## More information

-See this page on confluence for more information: [Stamp taxes on shares home.](https://confluence.tools.tax.service.gov.uk/display/STOSM/SToSM-Stamp+Taxes+on+Shares+Modernisation+Home)

 ## License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").